fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/README.md

 **Traffic Sign Recognition**

 This is second project of Udacity Self Driving Car NanoDegree.
 A traffic sign classifier is trained over Germany traffic sign dataset using convolutional neural network.
-Before running code, please run the download_data_set.sh shell script to download the dataset first!

 ---
 [//]: # (Image References)